anoff/AIND-CNN-dogbreed/infra/readme.md

 > Note: When stopping the VM either use `make stop` or `az vm deallocate`. `az vm stop` wil **NOT** deallocate the machine, that means you still have to pay for the compute resources.

+## Install cuDNN

+> 🚨 Note: I think the download is unnecessary as the cuDNN directory already exists under `usr/local/cuda-8-cuddn-5` but is not correctly linked.

+The Data Science VM might lack the Cuda Deep Neural Net framework.
+To install it download it from the [nVidia website](https://developer.nvidia.com/rdp/cudnn-download) (needs a free dev account) for your Cuda version (`nvcc --version`) and follow [this blogpost](https://aboustati.github.io/How-to-Setup-a-VM-in-Azure-for-Deep-Learning/) for the installation.
+You might need cUDNN 5.0.

 ## Work with the machine

 ```sh